ChielBroere/esp32-iot-core/README.md

 ### 1. Clone this repo

-Clone or download this repo and open the `ict-lab/firebase-functions` directory.
+Clone or download this repo.

 ### 2. Install the Firebase CLI and enable Functions on your Firebase CLI